I lost 50 pounds in 5 months using the techniques listed here.

 - Knowledge.
 The largest part of my success was due to knowledge--and that is why this page might be valuable to you.

-All the hard work in the world doesn't go very far if you're doing the wrong thing.
-I studied all the latest thinking on diet and exercise for an hour or two a day for months on end.
+Hard work doesn't go very far if you're doing the wrong thing.
+I studied all the latest thinking on nutrition and exercise for an hour or two per day for months on end.
 I found that such thinking changed dramatically in the 25 years since I was taught health and fitness in the Marine Corps.
-By applying all this latest thinking, you can maximize your time and effort.
-But instead of having to find it all yourself, I've collected it all here for you.
+By applying the latest thinking, you can maximize your time and effort.
+But instead of having to find it yourself, I've collected it here for you.

 - Logistics.
 The second biggest factor was forcing myself to rearrange life logistics so that the knowledge became habit.
 We took things permanently off the grocery list, like cereals, and put healthy things on, like all manner of vegetables.
 We added many new recipes to the family cook book and experimented with many new ingredients.
 We planned meal times so that we didn't suddenly find it was 8:30 p.m. and all we had energy for was to make macaroni and cheese from a box.
 I made time to get to the gym, to bike ride, to bring stretch bands to the park and work out there.
-I bought a lot of stuff...woo hoo!
-Very fun, all the gear you get to buy in the name of good health.
 I went to bed on time so my body could recover from the workouts.
-All of these are just basic life planning.
+All of these are all about life planning more than anything else.
 Push yourself through the several weeks that it takes to make them habits, and you'll be on autopilot from there.

 - Will Power.
 And then there was the will power.
 You need about two weeks of willpower to get past the carb addiction.
-Once you master the logistics around eating all manner of yummy fats during your feasting window, not much will power is needed in terms of food.
-Some will power is needed to get to the gym, but I argue if you solve the logistics, you'll get to the gym.
+Once you master the logistics of eating lots of fats during your feasting window, not much will power is needed in terms of food.
+Some will power is needed to get to the gym, but I argue that if you solve the logistics, you'll get to the gym.
 The main thing is you won't have that constant hunger that most diets have, and that's the key to not needing as much will power.

 - Responsibility.
 You need to find your Zen.
 For me, my family responsibilities were a key part of my motivation.
 I don't care much about how I look, and when I'm dead, I won't know it, so for the most part I don't really care how fat I get.
 But for whatever reason, my wife likes having me around.
 And I figure I also have to stick around long enough to get kids through through college.
 So the gnawing instinct of personal responsiblity was a useful part of all this.
 What is your purpose for being healthy?
 Only you know.
 But finding it is very helpful.